Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

-For aggregation queries, we query for the approximate count of some statistic of the target DNN executed on the unstructured data records.
-We compute the average number of objects per frame for the video datasets and the average number of predicates per query for the WikiSQL dataset.
-For all methods and datasets, we use the EBS sampling as used by the \blazeit system~\cite{kang2019blazeit}, which provides guarantees on error.
-EBS sampling is adaptive with respect to how well the query-specific proxy scores are correlated with the target DNN, so better proxy scores will result in fewer target DNN invocations.
-As a result, we measure the number of target DNN invocations (lower is better).
+\miniheadit{Aggregation} For aggregation queries, we queried for an approximate statistic of the target labeler executed on the unstructured data records.
+We computed the average number of objects per frame for the video datasets, the average number of predicates per query for the WikiSQL dataset, and the fraction of male speakers in the Common Voice dataset.

+\colora{ For all settings, we used the EBS sampling as used by the \blazeit system \cite{kang2019blazeit}, which provides guarantees on error.
+EBS sampling uses the proxy scores to guide target labeler sampling.
+Better proxy scores will result in fewer target labeler invocations.
+As such, we measured the number of target labeler invocations (lower is better).